 Get ready to make this amazing cold summer pasta salad in no time at all, Easy Caprese Pasta Salad!
-This no cooking required summer meal uses a homemade balsamic dressing, mozzarella balls, and cherry tomatoes to make a healthy side or main dish.
-It's simple, it's fresh, and really is the best vegetarian sides!
+This no cooking required summer meal uses a homemade balsamic dressing, mozzarella balls, and cherry tomatoes to make a great side or main dish.

 - Bow Tie Noodles